Why Are Costs Rising for HVAC Service, Parts, and Repairs This Summer?

 High demand and lower supply mean higher prices for parts and HVAC equipment for customers.
 We may not see the options we usually have.
 This is why we expect challenges sourcing parts and HVAC equipment this summer.

 Refrigerant, the gas used to transfer heat out of your home or business, has always been pricey.
 Because R-22 or Freon® was phased out for more eco-friendly refrigerants, any repairs involving R-22 will be very expensive.
 This is no surprise.

-The newer refrigerants, such as Puron® or R-410a and others which are often used to replace R-22, has been in higher demand which increases the price.
+The newer refrigerants, such as Puron® or R-410a and others which are often used to replace R-22, have been in higher demand which increases the price.
 Much of the supply of R-410a, which is a blend of R-32 and R-125 refrigerants, comes from China.
-Anti-dumping tariffs imposed by the U.S. government has caused the cost to go up over time.
+Anti-dumping tariffs imposed by the U.S. government have caused the cost to go up over time.

 How does this affect you?